MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/powershell/view-licensed-and-unlicensed-users-with-office-365-powershell.md

 First, [connect to your Microsoft 365 tenant](connect-to-office-365-powershell.md#connect-with-the-microsoft-azure-active-directory-module-for-windows-powershell).

-To view the list of all user accounts and their licensing status in your organization, run the following command in PowerShell for Microsoft 365:
+To view the list of all user accounts and their licensing status in your organization, run the following command in PowerShell:

 ```powershell
 Get-MsolUser -All